kmalakoff/knockback/README.md

     @date = new LongDateLocalizer(@_date)
 ````

-# to use Plain Old Javascript (non-Coffeescript inheritance), use the kb.ViewModel.extend function
+### To use Plain Old Javascript (non-Coffeescript inheritance), use the kb.ViewModel.extend function

 See Backbone [extend paradigm][http://documentcloud.github.com/backbone/#Model-extend] for more information on using inheritance.